rhogan284/DS_Project/README.md

 - `export_sql+bq.py`: Script for exporting data to both Google Cloud MySQL and BigQuery.
 - `DF RUN WIN - SQL`: Script for running the ETL pipeline targeting SQL.
 - `DF RUN WIN - SQL + BQ`: Script for running the ETL pipeline targeting both SQL and BigQuery.
+- `home.py`: Flask application for interfacing with the database and Google Looker for reporting.

 ## Requirements